TargetProcess/taucharts-docs/datasource/README.md

 | order | ordinal |
 | measure | linear |

-Also you can explicitly specify dimension type / scale within *dimensions* section:
+You can explicitly specify dimension type / scale in *dimensions* section:

 ```javascript
 var plot = new tauCharts.Chart({